-EFUDEX cream is used to treat certain skin problems, including cancer or conditions that could become cancerous if not treated.
-EFUDEX cream is used to treat scaly overgrowths of skin (actinic or solar keratoses).
-EFUDEX cream may also be used in the treatment of superficial basal cell carcinoma.
+Efudex 5 cream is used to treat certain skin problems, including cancer or conditions that could become cancerous if not treated.
+The Efudex cream is used to treat scaly overgrowths of skin (actinic or solar keratoses).
+Efudex cream may also be used in the treatment of superficial basal cell carcinoma.
 It works by interfering with the growth of skin cells.
-Fluorouracil works by causing the death of cells which are growing fastest, such as abnormal skin cells.
+Fluorouracil works by causing the death of cells which grow fast, such as abnormal skin cells.

-Take EFUDEX exactly as prescribed by your doctor.
-Follow patient instructions for safe and effective use.
-To apply, clean the area, rinse well and dry the area with a towel and wait ten minutes before applying the medication.
+Take Efudex exactly as prescribed by your doctor.
+To apply, clean the area, rinse well, and dry the area with a towel and wait ten minutes before applying the medication.
 Wash your hands before and immediately after applying this medication, unless it is being used to treat a hand condition.

-EFUDEX cream should not be applied on the eyelids or in the eyes, nose, or mouth.
-Use caution when applying fluorouracil topical around the eyes, nose, or mouth.
-Do not use fluorouracil topical on skin that is irritated, peeling, or infected or on open wounds.
-Wait until these conditions have fully healed before using fluorouracil topical.
+The Efudex cream should not be applied on the eyelids or in the eyes, nose, or mouth.
+Use caution when applying fluorouracil 5 cream around the eyes, nose, or mouth.

-- have ever had an allergic reaction to another form of fluorouracil topical (Carac, Efudex, Fluoroplex) or injectable fluorouracil (Adrucil, 5-FU)
+- Have ever had an allergic reaction to another form of fluorouracil topical.

 Do not use fluorouracil topical on skin that is irritated, peeling, or infected or on open wounds.

-Serious side effects are not likely to occur.
-Stop using EFUDEX and seek emergency medical attention if you experience an allergic reaction (shortness of breath; closing of your throat; swelling of your lips, face, or tongue; or hives).
+Stop using Efudex and seek emergency medical attention if you experience an allergic reaction like shortness of breath; closing of your throat; swelling of your lips, face, or tongue; or hives).

 Product Code: 1500